Sgfhnn/AI-environment-setup-and-management-/README.md

 ## 📄 License

-This project is created as a Phase 1 MVP for Flutter development environment setup on Windows also issued with [`MIT License.]`(LICENCE)
+This project is created as a Phase 1 MVP for Flutter development environment setup on Windows also issued with [MIT License](LICENSE).

 ## 🤝 Contributing